ivangfr/springboot-vault-examples/spring-cloud-vault-approle-mysql/README.md

 ## Using student-service

-You can access `student-service` Swagger website at: http://localhost:9080/swagger-ui.html
+You can access `student-service` Swagger website at http://localhost:9080/swagger-ui.html

 ## Useful Links & Commands